 The experience of being thoughtful towards another person’s condition from their perspective is known to enhance prosocial behaviours.
 Empathy allows for sincere kindness and genuine warmth to take precedence in social interactions over self-serving greed.

-Intelligence exhibited by machines empowers AI with capacity to perceive its environment and take actions that optimises its chance of success at a certain goal.
-Proficient in learning and problem solving, AI performs multiple complex functions with ease such as speech, manipulation of high level strategic systems, coordination of self-driving cars, intelligent routing in content delivery networks, facilitation of military simulations and interpretation of complex data.
+Intelligence exhibited by machines empowers AI with the capacity to perceive its environment and take actions that optimise its chance of success at a certain goal.
+Proficient in learning and problem solving, AI performs multiple complex functions with ease such as speech, manipulation of high-level strategic systems, coordination of self-driving cars, intelligent routeing in content delivery networks, facilitation of military simulations and interpretation of complex data.

-Posed with the extensive and intricate functionalities of AI, the working population is potentially experiencing the most significant existential threat from this form of technological advancement.
-Will these superhumanly capabilities spell the end of the human race due to its ability to take off on its own and redesign itself at an ever-increasing rate that supersede human’s biological evolution?
+Posted with the extensive and intricate functionalities of AI, the working population is potentially experiencing the most significant existential threat from this form of technological advancement.
+Will these superhuman capabilities spell the end of the human race due to its ability to take off on its own and redesign itself at an ever-increasing rate that supersedes human’s biological evolution?
 Will these machines eventually devalue humanity?
-These are questions that pervades many ethical discussions – including those of Stephen Hawking and Bill Gates.
+These are questions that pervade many ethical discussions – including those of Stephen Hawking and Bill Gates.

 Tips for the business leader: